Koepka out of Presidents Cup due to knee injury

 "I'm sorry I won't be able to represent the Red, White, and Blue this time around and I wish my teammates nothing but the best as they work to retain the Presidents Cup for the USA."

 The No. 1-ranked player in the world has not competed since he withdrew from the CJ Cup in South Korea last month after aggravating the injury.
-He previously had missed the cut in Las Vegas, his first event since the procedure that followed the Tour Championship.
+He previously had missed the cut in Las Vegas, his first event since the stem cell treatment that followed the Tour Championship.

 "I spoke to Rickie and he has agreed to join the U.S. Team," Woods said.
 "Rickie has played on a couple Presidents Cup teams, was someone seriously considered for a pick and is well respected and liked by his teammates.
 I know he's going to do a great job for us.
 We're all excited about this year's event.
 The course is outstanding, the fans will be loud and we're playing against great competitors.
 We're ready to go."